Sifchain/sifnode/docs/proposals/asymmetric-adds.md

 ## Symmetric Adds

-When adding symmetrically to a pool the fraction of total pool units owned by the Liquidity Provider (LP) equals the amount of native token added to the pool as a fraction of total native asset token in the
+When adding symmetrically to a pool the fraction of total pool units owned by the Liquidity Provider (LP) after the add must equal the amount of native token added to the pool as a fraction of total native asset token in the pool (after the add):
-pool:

 ```
 l / (P + l) = r / (r + R)